caiiiycuk/js-dos/v7/docs/contributing-emulators.md

     docker run -p 8080:8080 -ti emulators
 ```

-Open `http://localhost:8080` in browser, all test should pass
+Open `http://localhost:8080` in browser, all tests should pass

 ### Development